lee-lindley/html_email/README.md

     RAISE;
 END;
 ```
+## app_html_table_pkg

+See the documentation in the package [README.md](https://github.com/lee-lindley/app_html_table_pkg).

 ## install.sql

 Runs each of these scripts in correct order and with compile options.
 There are a set
-of five sqlplus "define" commands at the top that populate compile directives in
+of six sqlplus "define" commands at the top that populate compile directives in
-*PLSQL_CCFLAGS*.
+*PLSQL_CCFLAGS* and control whether or not deployment scripts are executed.

     ALTER SESSION SET PLSQL_CCFLAGS='use_app_log:TRUE,use_app_parameter:FALSE,use_mime_type:TRUE,use_invoker_rights:FALSE';